altunixon/wips/lns/altina_ln/ASP-130-Prologue_Negotiations_with_Eleanor.md

 If he negotiated a better strategy before the battle, things would have been different.
 Regis still thought that way.<br/>
 Such tragedy had been repeating itself from a long time ago.<br/>
 His proposed strategy being rejected led to Marquis Thénezay death on the battlefield, everything started from there.<br/>
-Could he have avoided sacrifices?
+Could he have avoided sacrifices?<br/>
-Minimized casualty?
+Minimized casualty?<br/>
-Or the most basic thing, avoided pointless battle?
+Or the most basic thing, avoided pointless battle?<br/>
 Regis regretted every battle he was involved in.<br/>
-Eleanor asked:
+Eleanor asked:<br/>
 "And so, what does the battle with the Estaburg Kingdom in the east have to do with the south— Sir Regis have you figured that out yet?"<br/>
 "… Hmm, it’s probably because Estaburg are linked by marriage to the Hispania empire to the south."<br/>
 "You actually knew, as expected of Sir Regis."<br/>